LiangLouise/d25_data_story/README.md

 *xxx* here can be substituted by any type of screenplays, i.e. movies, TV series, TV show and etc. This rule applies to one type of screenplays as well - [TV anime][3].

-In this post, I would present with the help the data from [anime community][1] in Reddit and [anime record data][2] to explore what's most welcomed TV animes in different period of time and what are the potential features make them become popular among viewers.
+In this post, I would present my analysis on what's most welcomed TV animes in different period of time and what are the potential features make them become popular among viewers, with the help the data from [anime community][1] in Reddit and [anime record data][2].

 ## Background